mgmt-sa-tiger-team/sap-hana-workshop/exercises/rhel_sap/5-zero-downtime/README.md

 ![Satellite exploration 14](images/5-lab-satellite-hana-overlay2.png)

-In this view we can see the additional repositories the administrator has selelctec to augnet the SOE so that it can support an SAP HANA workload.
+In this view we can see the additional repositories the administrator has selected to augment the SOE so that it can support an SAP HANA workload.

 ![Satellite exploration 15](images/5-lab-satellite-hana-overlay3.png)